Huzaifa-Islam/NodeJsDev/readme.md

 Lets connect our application with a database we will use Mongoose to connect application to db and for query purposes ==> npm i mongoose

+So we should use async await to write the connect code to db we have a connection string that we are using to connect to the cluster but to reference a specific database we need to write /devTinder to refer to the specific database name

+So the way we have written the code to connect to db is not correct there is one issue. -> we are bringing up the server first and then connecting to db.
+What if while the db is not up and user tried to access some info from the db it will not be correct.
+So we should first establish a db connection and then start the server.
+So once db connection is successfully established we will start the server in the success case